![]() | ![]() Introduction to Zithers |

 That's bad news for the original purchasers, but good news for you, because it means 80-year-old zithers that can be restored to playability occasionally turn up on used instrument and auction sites.
 Look for 5- or 6-chord versions if you can, and examine the photos carefully to make certain there are no cracks on the fingerboard, mold, or excessive rust on the strings or tuning pegs.
 You might also ask the seller if it smells bad (long story).

-If you'd rather not take a risk on a used instrument, these are still being made new, including by the C. Robert Hopf company.
-They look a lot like the better units pictured above, but they're going to cost you a lot more.
+If you'd rather not take a risk on a used instrument, the C. Robert Hopf company's zithers are probably the best available. .
+They look a lot like the better units pictured above, but they're going to cost more, especially when you calculate shipping.

 And at least somebody else has been making them.
 While researching an earlier article, I came across a virtually new unbranded 5-chorder for a no-brainer price.